rails/rails/guides/source/testing.md

 class BlogFlowTest < ActionDispatch::IntegrationTest
   test "can see the welcome page" do
     get "/"
-    assert_select "h1", "Welcome#index"
+    assert_dom "h1", "Welcome#index"
   end
 end
 ```

-We will take a look at `assert_select` to query the resulting HTML of a request in the "Testing Views" section below.
+We will take a look at `assert_dom` to query the resulting HTML of a request in the "Testing Views" section below.
 It is used for testing the response of our request by asserting the presence of key HTML elements and their content.

 When we visit our root path, we should see `welcome/index.html.erb` rendered for the view.
 So this assertion should pass.